dorukaksoy/HierarchicalCRF/README.md

 https://arxiv.org/abs/2312.09968
 <CITATION INFORMATION WILL BE PROVIDED ONCE AVAILABLE>

 This README provides an overview of the post-processing steps involved in refining grain segmentation in fine interconnected grain networks.
 Below, you will find detailed descriptions of the terminology used, individual scripts, and their functions in the project.
+In addition, a sample pipeline is provided in the 'sample_vision_processing_pipeline' folder.
+The details of this pipeline is provided after the detailed descriptions.

 ## Dependencies
 To run the scripts, you will need the following dependencies: